anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-decision-trees/readme.md

   * CHAID would convert the values into deciles and make pairs to combine and then the enxt pair and so on till there are no more pairs left to combine.
   * Exhaustive CHAID keeps going even when CHAID would've stopped.
   * ![Exhaustive CHAID sample tree](images/exhaustive_chaid_sample.png)
-  * The ECHAID tree grows less because of the Bonferonni adjustment since it runs more tests, the significance becomes lower.
+  * The CHAID tree grows less because of the Bonferroni adjustment since it runs more tests, the significance becomes lower.

 ## Conclusion